alexyoung/alexyoung.org/_posts/2011-08-15-passwords.md

 - security
 ---

-> 1Password works so well because it isn’t just a security product, but it changes the way we deal with with website logins.
+> 1Password works so well because it isn't just a security product, but it changes the way we deal with with website logins.
 That is, we do things more securely and more easily when 1Password is around.<span class="source">- [Looking ahead in security](http://blog.agilebits.com/2011/04/looking-ahead-in-security/), AgileBits</source>

 I currently have 258 unique passwords.
 I'm not addicted to creating accounts on web services; I have multiple identities as a result of separating personal and professional concerns.
 Memorising 200+ unique passwords is never going to happen, so naturally I use a password manager.